vanditasingh12/QuantFlux/README.md

-# Fintrix: Reinforcement Learning Portfolio Optimization System
+# QuantFlux: Reinforcement Learning Portfolio Optimization System

-**Fintrix** is a modular, research-grade framework for training and evaluating reinforcement learning-based portfolio allocation strategies.
+**QuantFlux** is a modular, research-grade framework for training and evaluating reinforcement learning-based portfolio allocation strategies.
 It is powered by Proximal Policy Optimization (PPO) and integrates synthetic financial data generation using Denoising Diffusion Probabilistic Models (DDPM).
-Designed to be interpretable, extensible, and robust, Fintrix is an ideal tool for researchers, quants, and AI engineers looking to build smarter financial agents.
+Designed to be interpretable, extensible, and robust, QuantFlux is an ideal tool for researchers, quants, and AI engineers looking to build smarter financial agents.

 ---